ADD CONDITION

 Warnings and Precautions

-If your condition worsens, or if symptoms last more than 7 days or return after clearing up, stop using the product and contact your doctor.
-In case of accidental swallowing, seek emergency medical help immediately by contacting a physician or the Poison Control Center at 1-800-222-1222.
+In case of accidental ingestion, seek emergency medical help immediately by contacting a physician or the Poison Control Center at 1-800-222-1222.

 Overdose

-If you or someone else has swallowed too much of a medication, it’s important to seek medical help immediately.
+If you or someone else has swallowed too much of this medication, it’s important to seek medical help immediately.
 You should contact a physician or call the Poison Control Center at 1-800-222-1222 without delay.

 Pregnancy Use